zjsteyn/we-Deliver/_episodes/03-dates-as-data.md

 Storing dates in YEAR, MONTH, DAY format helps remove this ambiguity.
 Let's look at this issue a bit closer.

-For instance this is a spreadsheet representing insect counts that were taken every few days over the summer, and things went something like this:
+For instance this is a spreadsheet representing information about research interviews that were carried out on different days during the data collection stage of a project that ran in 2014, and things went something like this:

 ![So, so ambiguous, it's even confusing Excel](../fig/6_excel_dates_2.jpg)

-If Excel was to be believed, this person had been collecting bugs **in the future**.
+If Excel was to be believed, this person had been doing interviews since 2010 and even **in the future**.
 Now, we have no doubt this person is highly capable, but I believe time travel was beyond even their grasp.

 Entering dates in one cell is helpful but due to the fact that the spreadsheet programs may interpret and save the data in different ways